AleksanderChernov/testproj/SOLUTION_REPORT.md

 - Add multiselect.
 - Mobile variant.
 - Add error catching and caching.
 Nobody wants to lose all progress due to a bug/BE hickup.
+- Request logic is to be moved elsewhere.
+I propose /api/
+- Typing needs work, too many <any> casts